16 Best Beaches in Phuket: Something for Everyone

 Surin

-northern end of Surin beach
+Northern end of Surin Beach

-5. Ao Sane: snorkeling and tranquility
+5. Ao Sane: snorkeling

 Ao Sane beach in Phuket